jgerstmayr/EXUDYN/docs/RST/items/MarkerNodeODE1Coordinate.rst

 \ **The web version may not be complete.
-For details, always consider the Exudyn PDF documentation** : `theDoc.pdf <https://github.com/jgerstmayr/EXUDYN/blob/master/docs/theDoc/theDoc.pdf>`_
+For details, consider also the Exudyn PDF documentation** : `theDoc.pdf <https://github.com/jgerstmayr/EXUDYN/blob/master/docs/theDoc/theDoc.pdf>`_